 2. Navigate to Tools > Export

-Warning: Choose posts only!
+Warning: Choose posts or pages only!
 Selecting all content would overwrite all posts, pages, and media.
 This may result in losing the changes made on the staging site.

-Importing posts into the staging site requires you’ve first exported the posts from the production site.
-Make sure you’ve downloaded the .XML file from the previous step.
+Importing posts or Pages into the staging site requires you’ve first exported the content from the production site.
+Make sure you’ve downloaded the *.XML file from the previous step.
 Make sure to perform the import process on the staging site.

 1. Log in to the wp-admin dashboard of the staging site